QubesOS/qubes-doc/VPN.md

 ### ProxyVM

-**WARNING:** *Currently the [NetworkManager?](/doc/NetworkManager/) is not working in ProxyVMs as expected.
+**WARNING:** *Currently the NetworkManager is not working in ProxyVMs as expected.
 Actually it will mess up the routing table and because of that your packets may not be routed to the VPN tunnel. - This surely occurs if your VPN wants to be the default gateway.*

 One of the best thing in Qubes that you can use a special type of VMs called ProxyVM (or FirewallVM).
 The special thing is that your AppVMs see this as a NetVM, and the NetVMs see it as an AppVM.
 Because of that You can place a ProxyVM between your AppVMs and Your NetVM.
 This is how the default firewall VM is working.